tuyishimekyrie/todoApp/README.md

         ```

 4. **Access the Application**:
-    Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+    Open your browser and navigate to [http://localhost:5173](http://localhost:5173).

-### License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this description based on your project's specific details and requirements.